Global Security Director - Matt Weilhamer

 “In order for any organization to be successful, you have to invest in your internal capabilities.
 You have to put in time and energy to set employees up for success.
 That’s why I liked the military and I enjoy it here at Cummins.
 If our team is confident that the Company invests in leadership, they understand everyone will be successful once they are promoted to a higher responsibility.”

 Finally, Matt rounds out the day by checking in on projects where he collaborates with team members in other departments.
-This joint effort allows functional leaders to learn from the experience of others, especially when many projects are sensitive in nature and collaboration is critical to success.
+This joint effort allows functional leaders to learn from the experience of others, especially when many projects are sensitive to nature and collaboration is critical to success.

 “I like working here.
 I’m fortunate to have leaders that create the right environment to be successful and have proven they can lead.
 I’m also surrounded by a team of proven colleagues and we’re working to get better each and every day.
 I came from an organization like that in the military and Cummins fosters a similar environment and shares the same value in investing in leadership.”